-- 1. From a RPL Frame (editor): - double clicking on the call to a RPL Predefined Function. - Clicking on a new question-mark-circle icon button, which shows help on the selected expression.
+- 1. From a RPL Frame (editor): - Double-clicking on the call to a RPL Predefined Function. - Clicking on a new question-mark-circle icon button (on the right side of a line above the RPL Frame), which shows help on the selected expression.
 This button is enabled only when help for that expression is available. - 2.
 From the RPL Palette's "Predefined Functions" tab (supporting single-item selection in a list or tree of the available predefined functions): - Function >> "Show Help..." menu operation. - "Show Help..." context-menu (right-click) operation - Question-mark-circle icon button, to the right of the "Set Name" row.